-Formidable in the number and type of aircraft they carry.
+18.2a Capacity.
+Carriers are limited in the number and type of Formidable aircraft they carry.
 In some games, only planes with the carrier's name on them can use that carrier.
 In other games, each carrier has a number on it for how many aircraft it can support (counting both Inactive and Active aircraft).